Sebarl/Evolutionary-Algorithms-for-NES-Pinball/README.md

 In order to successfully compile the code the following packages are needed:

-*Fceux depnencies (extracted from the official documentation):
+* Fceux dependencies (extracted from the official documentation):

 		-libsdl1.2 - It is strongly recommended that you upgrade to the latest version of sdl (1.2.15 at the time of writing).
 		-scons - Required to build fceux.
 		-libgtk2.0 (optional) - version >= 2.24 recommended
 		-libgtk3.0 (optional) - this compiles as of fceux 2.2.0
 		-liblua5.1 (optional)
 		-minizip (optional) - you may chose to use the version of minizip on your system by enabling SYSTEM_MINIZIP in the SConstruct
 		-c++ compiler -- you may use g++ from gcc or clang++ from llvm.

-*OpenMP
+* OpenMP

-*Intel compiler and related libaries for cross-compilation for the k1om architecture
+* Intel compiler and related libaries for cross-compilation for the k1om architecture

 Compilation instructions: